i2p/i2p.www/i2p2www/spec/proposals/144-ecies-x25519-aead-ratchet.rst

 There are five portions of the protocol to be redesigned:

-- 1) The new and existing session container formats are replaced with new formats.
+- 1) The new and Existing Session container formats are replaced with new formats.
 - 2) ElGamal (256 byte public keys, 128 byte private keys) is be replaced with ECIES-X25519 (32 byte public and private keys)